michaeldgarber/at-risk-measure-sampling/README.md

 2. The second, [sim1-simple.R](https://github.com/michaeldgarber/at-risk-measure-sampling/blob/master/code/sim1-simple.R), simulate a simple dataset to illustrate the condition (Equation 3 from the manuscript).

-3. The third, link, simulates a more involved dataset that parallels aspects of the example in the manuscript.
+3. The third, [sim2-detailed.R](https://github.com/michaeldgarber/at-risk-measure-sampling/blob/master/code/sim2-detailed.R), simulates a more involved dataset that parallels aspects of the example in the manuscript.
 It induces correlation of segment-level variables within streets.
 With this grouped dataset, we illustrate the following procedures, which are described in the manuscript:

     + Calculation of the unadjused result.